Horse1jj/Ticket-bot-/README.md

 * guildId: The ID of your Discord server
 * categoryId: The ID of the category under which all tickets will be created

+## 2. ticket panels

+Ticket panels are configured using JSON files stored in the `src/panels/` directory.
+Each panel file represents a different type of ticket (e.g., support, feedback) and should have the following structure: